 Before applying, please carefully read all requirements below.
 Admission requirements are subject to change.

 Upon arrival, all students are tested to confirm that they meet the entrance requirements as per their application materials.
 If they are unable to demonstrate their stated level, they will be deferred from the program until they can remedy these deficiencies.

 - English proficiency for internationals

-- Professional paid work experience as a programmer (internationals only)
+- Professional paid work experience as a programmer (only required for international students)